iprithvitharun/myblog/content/posts/how-hacktoberfest-2020-ruined-the-open-source-ux-writing-contributors.md

 So, when project maintainers saw my changes along with the other so-called fixes they believed I was spamming them.
 I cannot blame the project maintainers.
 They are receiving hundreds of such useless requests.

+I had to explain and convince them by referring to my past contributions.

 One such instance is when I noticed an inconsistent use of 'Log in' at different places.
 So, I changed it all to “Log in.”
 The next day, I was called a spammer.

 Another instance is where I removed the word “successfully” from snack bar messages to reduce tautology.
 Again, I was called a spammer.

-Even though I added the explanations project maintainers didn’t have enough time to read.
-I had to explain and convince them by referring to my past contributions.

 If a seasoned contributor like me can have a hard time then I cannot comprehend what first-time contributors would or had to go through.

 UX Writers are not coders.
 When I made my first contribution, it was overwhelming.
 But I was fortunate enough to have developer friends who helped me through it.
 But first-time contributors may not be lucky.

 They may not understand how GitHub works.
-They may have skipped the guidelines.
-They may have been stuck.
-With all the spammers out there nobody has time to handhold them.
+With all these spammers nobody has time to help them.

-What started as a noble idea has now reduced been to freebie hoarding and spamming event.
+What started as a noble idea has now reduced to freebie hoarding and spamming event.